Luddesdown Parish Council

 Luddesdown is a very rural parish, forming part of the Kent North Downs Area of Outstanding Natural Beauty within Gravesham borough in north Kent.
 It is located in a dry valley to the south of Gravesend and is named after a scattered group of houses and farms around Luddesdown Court and its adjacent church.

-The Annual Parish Meeting is on Monday 27th March 2017 at 7.30pm in Luddesdown Village Hall.
+The next Parish Council Meeting is on Monday 17th July at 7.30pm in Luddesdown Village Hall.

 Members of the public are welcome to come.